dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/full_node_streaming.md

 // StreamOrderbookUpdatesResponse is a response message for the
 // StreamOrderbookUpdates method.
 message StreamOrderbookUpdatesResponse {
-  // Orderbook updates for the clob pair. repeated StreamUpdate updates = 1 [ (gogoproto.nullable) = false ];
+  // Batch of updates for the clob pair. repeated StreamUpdate updates = 1 [ (gogoproto.nullable) = false ];

-  // ---Additional fields used to debug issues---
-  // Block height of the updates. uint32 block_height = 2;

-  // Exec mode of the updates.
-  uint32 exec_mode = 3;
 }

 // StreamUpdate is an update that will be pushed through the